eclipse-hono/hono/site/content/concepts/command-and-control.md

 * `control/[tenant]/[device-id]/req/<req-id>/<command>`

-It depends on the authentication of the device if it is needed to give `tenant` and `device-id` at the subscription or just a `+`.
+Authenticated devices typically subscribe to

+* `control/+/+/req/#`

+while unauthenticated devices have to fully specify their `tenant` and `device-id` during the subscription.

-The response of the command will be send by the device to
+The response of the command will be sent by the device to

 * `control/[tenant]/[device-id]/res/<req-id>/<status>`

+If the device is authenticated, the `tenant` and `device-id` are left empty (resulting in 3 subsequent `/`s).

 ![Command & Control over MQTT Adapter](../command_control_concept_mqtt.png)